Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Results

 \subsection{Statistical significance overview}

 Figure~\ref{fig:pvalue_bar} shows the Wilcoxon $p$-values for the Original vs.\ Red-I comparison across all conditions.
-Under all three conditions, 28 of 30 configuration--condition pairs are non-significant at $\alpha = 0.05$ (Fig.~\ref{fig:pvalue_bar}), confirming that the merged encoding with independent initialization does not degrade performance.
+Under all three conditions, 28 of 30 configuration--condition pairs are non-significant at $\alpha = 0.05$ (Fig.~\ref{fig:pvalue_bar}).
+The two significant cases (2 out of 30) are consistent with the expected Type~I error rate ($30 \times 0.05 = 1.5$), consistent with the merged encoding preserving the optimization dynamics of the original circuit.

 Figure~\ref{fig:sig_heatmap} provides a comprehensive overview of all nine pairwise comparisons (3 pairs $\times$ 3 conditions).
 The Original vs.\ Red-T row (top) shows uniformly significant results under ideal conditions, transitioning to mostly non-significant under noise.
 The Original vs.\ Red-I row (middle) is almost entirely non-significant across all conditions.